 Bradley Cairns is interested in how chromatin structure helps regulate gene transcription.
-His lab purifies and characterizes large protein complexes that remodel and modify chromosomal structure.
-The lab also investigates how chromatin regulates RNA Pol III, which synthesizes noncoding RNAs for translational capacity.
-An emerging interest is germline chromatin—how genes are marked (by DNA methylation) and packaged by chromatin in sperm and eggs—to promote proper gene expression in the embryo.
+His lab purifies and characterizes large protein complexes that use ATP hydrolysis to remodel and modify chromosomal structure to regulate transcription.
+Connected to this, the lab also investigates how chromatin structure and transcription factors work together to control transcription in germline stem cells (which produce sperm and eggs) and early vertebrate embryos.
 He and his colleagues use genetic, biochemical, and genomic methods to understand the functions of these chromatin-regulatory complexes in living cells.

 Chromosomal DNA is packaged into protein/DNA structures called chromatin.
 Certain chromatin structures silence genes, whereas others facilitate gene expression.
 Thus, chromatin is a remarkably dynamic material; structures formed to prevent gene expression can be remodeled to enable expression in response to cellular signals during growth and development.
 As many genes important for cell proliferation and differentiation are regulated at the chromatin level, it is important to understand how packaging by chromatin influences transcription, to characterize the protein machines that facilitate the transitions between chromatin states, and to understand how these machines are regulated.
 These are the goals of my laboratory.